 Dodgy telephone networks do.
 Many times, they outsource revenue generation to 3rd party marketers who initiate these schemes.
 Often, they are aware of it.
 When you call those numbers back, you get billed at premium tariffs, and they smile to the bank.

-How To Avoid Getting Scammed By One Ring Scam Callers
+How To Block Unwanted International Calls From One Ring Scam Callers